 Ben Allen named co-rapporteur on the EU's Platform on Sustainable Finance

-Dr Ben Allen, from IEEP's Agriculture and Land Management programme, has been named co-rapporteur for the Technical Working Group of the EU's Platform on Sustainable Finance.
+Dr Ben Allen, from IEEP's Research Director, has been named co-rapporteur for the Technical Working Group of the EU's Platform on Sustainable Finance.

 The Platform on Sustainable Finance (PSF) is an expert advisory group, announced by the European Commission in October 2020.
 Among its responsibilities, the platform will advise the Commission on the development of technical screening criteria for the EU taxonomy.

 What is EU taxonomy?

 First presented by the European Commission in May 2018, EU taxonomy aims to become the world's first-ever "green list" – a classification system for sustainable economic activities – that, according to the Commission, "will create a common language that investors can use everywhere when investing in projects and economic activities that have a substantial positive impact on the climate and the environment".

 “The EU taxonomy is one of the key tools to enable a truly green recovery and deliver on the objectives of the European Green Deal.
 It will do this by setting out clearly, transparently and on the basis of science and evidence, what is considered to be ‘green’ in EU law, across the economy as a whole.”